akategra/client-server-architecture/README.md

 4. **list**: to view process list of your client, write "list".
 On successful execution, the process list containing killed and active processes will be displayed.

 5. **exit**: to quit, write "exit".
-The client will be terminated and the programs that the client executed but were not killed before exiting will alse be terminated.
+The client will be terminated and the programs that the client executed but were not killed before exiting will also be terminated.

 **Any other command other than these will be considered Invalid!!**